Caesar-bit/Vault-of-legacy/README.md

 ### API listing endpoint

 Authenticated users can retrieve a list of available API routes via `/api/info/routes`.
 Each entry contains the HTTP method and path, which is useful for building dynamic API documentation in the frontend.

+### Real-time support tickets

+Clients can subscribe to ticket updates over SignalR at `/hubs/tickets`.
+Events `TicketCreated`, `TicketUpdated`, and `TicketDeleted` notify the relevant user (and admins) when their tickets change.